theDIG95/theDIG95.github.io/_posts/2018-08-12-profiling.md

         1    0.000    0.000    0.000    0.000 {method 'disable' of '_lsprof.Profiler' objects}
 ```

-Here it sidplays the total number of calls it made to methods or functions along with their execution times.
+Here it displays the total number of calls it made to methods or functions along with their execution times.
 As we can see here the `jset_profile.py:43(calc_point_val)` i.e. the `calc_point_val` function in the file is called 10000 times with time of 0 seconds per call and total execution time of 1.435 seconds.
 This is the function that takes up most of the time and indicates that this particular method needs attention.

 ## cProfile output to file for more analysis

 We can also save the output to the file via the `-o <file_name>` flag.
 This helps us keep record and also for more in-depth analysis using the [pstats](https://docs.python.org/3/library/profile.html#module-pstats) module included in the standard library.
-This file is not human readabl so we need the `pstats` module.
+This file is not human readable so we need the `pstats` module.

 ```python
 In [1]: import pstats